MKessar/GameShell_git/missions/contrib/git_branching/00_prepare_bare_repo/al_jeit_files/README.md

-## Dragon killer spell from Al Far castle
+## Amplification spell from Al Jeit city

+This repository is used for git training based on [GameShell_git](https://github.com/MKessar/GameShell_git)